 As discussed earlier, keep in mind that your constitutional rights are not absolute.
 The government is allowed to take away some of your rights in order to run the prison more safely or smoothly.
 When you sue government officials or agencies for violating your rights, the officials or agencies must explain to the court why they acted that way.
 The reasons they give must have some reasonable relationship to the violation of your rights.
-The court then balances your constitutional rights against the reasons given by the defendants for taking away some of those rights.
-Most of the time, courts accept the prison officials' explanation for the violation and rule against the incarcerated person.
+The court then balances your constitutional rights against the reasons given by the defendants for taking away those rights.
+In most cases, courts accept the prison officials' explanation for the violation and rule against the incarcerated person.

-In your claim, you should emphasize why your right is important and reasonable and why the prison officials' actions were unnecessary or unreasonable.
+In your claim, you should emphasize why your rights are important and reasonable and why the prison officials' actions were unnecessary or unreasonable.
 Just saying that your rights were violated is usually not enough.
 You must try to expect and respond to the arguments that the prison will make about the need for security or order.

 One of the leading Supreme Court cases dealing with constitutional rights in prison is Turner v.
-Safley.43 In Turner, the Supreme Court held that when a prison regulation has an impact on constitutional rights, the regulation is still valid if it is "reasonably related to legitimate penological interests."44 A penological interest is legitimate if it is a valid and justifiable concern for the prison and/or the officials operating the prison.
-"Legitimate penological interests" may include concerns for safety, discipline, effective punishment, and other management issues.
-Under the Turner test (also called the "reasonably related" test), a court will compare the importance of the state's valid penological interests to the impact of the state's actions on your rights.
+Safley.
+In Turner, the Supreme Court held that when a prison regulation affects constitutional rights, the regulation is still valid if it is "reasonably related to legitimate penological interests."